drshahizan/learn-github/exercise/Sun Yihui/readme.md

 # Hi there 👋, I'm Jason Sun

 🎓 I'm a Bachelor of Finance from Shenzhen University, currently pursuing my Master's degree in Data Science at Universiti Teknologi Malaysia.
-💡 My passion lies in data analysis within the world of DeFi and blockchain technology.
+💡 My passion lies in data analysis within DeFi and blockchain technology.

 ---